mathjax/MathJax/mathjax/docs/rst/signals.rst

 MathJax maintains two separate signal channels: the `startup signal` and the `processing signal` (or the `hub signal`).
-The startup signal is where the messages about different components startup up and becoming ready appear.
+The startup signal is where the messages about different components starting up and becoming ready appear.
 The processing signal is where the messages are sent about processing mathematics, like the ``New Math`` messages for when newly typeset mathematics appears on the page.
 The latter is